-Fund structure - The fund invests in underlying funds and incurs expenses related to those underlying funds.
+Fund structure - The fund invests in underlying funds and incurs expenses related to the underlying funds.
 In addition, investors in the fund will incur fees to pay for certain expenses related to the operations of the fund.
-An investor holding the underlying funds directly would incur lower overall expenses but would not receive the benefit of the managed risk strategy.
+An investor holding the underlying funds directly and in the same proportions as the fund would incur lower overall expenses but would not receive the benefit of the portfolio management and other services provided by the fund.
 Additionally, in accordance with an exemption under the Investment Company Act of 1940, as amended, the investment adviser considers only proprietary funds when selecting underlying investment options and allocations.
 This means that the fund's investment adviser does not, nor does it expect to, consider any unaffiliated funds as underlying investment options for the fund.
 This strategy could raise certain conflicts of interest when determining the overall asset allocation of the fund or choosing underlying investments for the fund, including the selection of funds that result in greater compensation to the adviser or funds with relatively lower historical investment results.
 The investment adviser has policies and procedures designed to mitigate material conflicts of interest that may arise in connection with its management of the fund.

-Underlying fund risks - Because the fund's investments consist of investments in underlying funds, the fund's risks are directly related to the risks of those underlying funds.
-For this reason, it is important to understand the risks associated with investing both in the fund and in each of the underlying funds.
+Underlying fund risks - Because the fund's investments consist of underlying funds, the fund's risks are directly related to the risks of the underlying funds.
+For this reason, it is important to understand the risks associated with investing both in the fund and the underlying funds.